bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
 			- [ ] Just need to await for it to finish
 				- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count
+			- [ ] To make a curved path projectile, x and y simply need to follow different functions over the same time interval; aka use two tweens (one for x and one for y) with different trans.
+One linear and one expo (or other) will achieve this effect.
 	- [ ] **Death effect**
 	- [ ] **Rising Souls/Life effect**
 	- [ ] **Life loss vignette effect**